About Carl Austin-Behan

 Two charity treks in Malawi raised over 100,000 for children with HIV, and a trek to Everest Base Camp in 2013 raised £25,000 for the Alzheimer’s Society, a charity he regularly supports.

 Carl believes that different identities and sexual orientations should be respected and celebrated: in Greater Manchester and nationally.
-An ambassador for Manchester Pride; President of Contact Theatre; Trustee for We Stand Together charity; and working with various LGBTQ+ charities, he is passionate about promoting diversity, equality and inclusion within our communities.
-Leaving Manchester City Council earlier this year, Carl is embarking on new challenges and opportunities to do just that.
+An ambassador for Broughton House; President of Contact Theatre; Trustee for LGBT Foundation, Fighting with Pride (LGBT veterans charity), Chair of The Running Bee, and working with various LGBTQ+ charities, he is passionate about promoting diversity, equality and inclusion within our communities.
+Leaving Manchester City Council in 2018, Carl is constantly embarking on new challenges and opportunities to do just that.

-Carl was recently awarded by The University of Bolton with an Honorary Degree of Doctor of the University in recognition of his outstanding contribution to the community.
+In recognition of his outstanding services to the LGBTQ+ Communities and equality across Greater Manchester, In 2018 Carl was awarded by The University of Bolton with an Honorary Degree of Doctor of the University in recognition of his outstanding contribution.